Operation Rheinübung: The pursuitNorfolk and Suffolk and the damaged Prince of Wales continued to shadow the Germans, reporting their position to draw British forces to the scene. In response, it was decided that the undamaged Prinz Eugen would detach to continue raiding, while Bismarck drew off the pursuit. In conjunction with this, Admiral Dönitz committed the U-boat arm to support Bismarck with all available U-boats in the Atlantic. He organised two patrol lines to trap the Home Fleet should Bismarck lead her pursuers to them. One line of 7 boats was arrayed in mid-Atlantic while another, of 8 boats, was stationed west of the Bay of Biscay. At 6:40 p.m. on 24 May, Bismarck turned on her pursuers and briefly opened fire to cover the escape of Prinz Eugen. The German cruiser slipped away undamaged.

 The British ships were also beginning to run low on fuel, and the escape of Bismarck seemed more and more certain.
 However, at 10:30 a.m. on 26 May, a PBY Catalina flying-boat, based at Lough Erne, Northern Ireland, found Bismarck.
 She was 700 mi from Brest and not within range of Luftwaffe air cover.

 This contact was taken over by two Swordfish from Ark Royal.
-This carrier now launched an airstrike, but her aircrew were unaware of Sheffield's proximity to Bismarck, mistook the British cruiser for the German battleship and therefore immediately attacked her.
+This carrier now launched an airstrike, but her aircrew were unaware of Sheffields proximity to Bismarck, mistook the British cruiser for the German battleship and therefore immediately attacked her.
 Their torpedoes had been fitted with influence detonators, and several of them exploded prematurely.
 Others missed their target, and the attacking aircraft then received a warning from Ark Royal that Sheffield was in the vicinity, whereupon the Swordfish finally recognised the cruiser and broke off the attack.Ark Royal now launched, in almost impossibly bad weather conditions for air operations, and from a distance of less than 40 miles upwind of Bismarck, a second strike consisting of 15 Swordfish.
 These were carrying torpedoes equipped with the standard and reliable contact detonators.
 The attack resulted in two or three hits on the German ship, one of which inflicted critical damage on her steering.
 A jammed rudder now meant she could now only sail away from her intended destination of Brest.
 At midnight, Lütjens signalled his headquarters: "Ship unmanoeuvrable.
 We shall fight to the last shell.
 Long live the Führer."